Bororo

 - Shared Educational Initiatives

-- Educational initiatives aim to incorporate Bororo cultural knowledge into broader educational frameworks, promoting cultural diversity and inclusion.
+- Educational partnerships aim to incorporate Bororo language and culture into broader educational frameworks.

 - Youth Perspectives